 - Harry’s in Eggares.
 Doesn’t get more traditional!
 It’s one of the best on the island.

-- Stella’s tavern (imagine a Greek grandma cooking for you, no menu – she just tells you what she cooks) in Eggares
+- Stella’s Tavern (imagine a Greek grandma cooking for you, no menu – she just tells you what she cooks) in Eggares

-- To Elliniko, Nostimon and Apostolis taverns in Naxos Chora
+- To Elliniko, Nostimon, and Apostolis taverns in Naxos Chora

 - Cafe Grecco (in Chalki) – the kindest staff and great food!

-9. Explore the Cedar Forest of Alykos Beach
+9. Cedar Forest of Alykos Beach

-10. Visit the Unique Monasteries of Naxos
+10. Monasteries of Naxos Greece

 Naxos is famous for the large number of Greek Orthodox and Catholic churches and monasteries on its territory.